-A judge on Thursday dismissed murder charges against a man accused in the death of Chandra Levy, a Washington intern whose 2001 disappearance created national headlines.
+Prosecutors have dismissed murder charges against a man accused in the death of Chandra Levy, a Washington, D.C., intern whose 2001 disappearance created national headlines.

-Levy’s mother, Susan Levy, said she was “totally in a state of shock.”
+Levy’s mother, Susan Levy, told CNN she was “totally in a state of shock.”

 “I am sick to my stomach and am having trauma and grief all over again,” she said.

-Levy had no comment when asked what the government told her about dropping the charges, but said she hopes prosecutors will “put the information out there.”
+Levy had no comment when asked what the government told her about dropping the charges but hopes prosecutors will “put the information out there.”

 “We all want our truth,” she said.
 “I want to make sure we find out the truth.
 My husband and I hope that justice is found for our family.”

-A judge granted a new trial in May 2015 and the hearing was scheduled for October.
+A judge granted a new trial in May 2015.
 Miller said prosecutors will not pursue the retrial.

 Police arrested Guandique in February 2009.
 He was then serving a 10-year sentence for attacking two other women in the park.

-Guandique was released to the custody of immigration officials on Saturday and now faces deportation proceedings.
+Miller said that Guandique will be released to the custody of U.S. Immigration and Customs Enforcement, where he faces deportation proceedings.